sciseim/RadAA/README.md

 # RadAA
 Code and data for the MS:
-Inge Seim, Andrew M. Baker, Lisa K. Chopin. *RadAA: a command-line tool for identification of radical amino acid changes in multiple sequence alignments*
+Inge Seim, Andrew M. Baker, Lisa K. Chopin. *RadAA: a command-line tool for identification of radical amino acid changes in multiple sequence alignments*.

 **Summary**: